amine2233/Client/README.md

 Type `exit` or `Ctrl+D` to exit the Linux shell and return to macOS.

+### Generate tests for Linux

+There is an option in the swift package manager to update `LinuxMain.swift` to generate all files and functions needed to run all the tests inside linux

+`swift test --generate-linuxmain`

 ## Contribution
 Welcome to fork and submit pull requests!!